Spore: A Symphony of Levels of Scale

 © Christopher Alexander / CES

 Christopher Alexander formulated 15 patterns which he suggests are fundamental to any living structure.
-Let’s continue analyzing his first pattern “Levels of Scale” (which Jesse was referencing) within the context of Alexander’s other patterns.
+Let’s continue analyzing his first pattern “Levels of Scale” within the context of Alexander’s other patterns.

-Scale changes dramatically between stages, and with it, more and more overlapping centers unfold through alternating repetition.
+Scale changes dramatically between stages, and with it, more and more overlapping centers unfold through a process of subtle differentiation.
 Observe each of these images (which are arranged chronologically).
-Take note of each center that appears.
+Take note of each strong-center that appears.

 Starting from the cell stage, our own character is the focal point, but the vegetation alone is expressed as multiple strong centers that branch out at various scales in a fractal pattern.
 The largest center is marked on each side by looping tendrils which then form their own circular boundary of food, which is both the smallest and most important center.
 For the creature stage, the centers that matter most are our characters, our nests, and the eggs that they produce in concert.
 Notice the slight curvature of the horizon which contrasts against the sky, further alluding to the fact that our nest exists on one much larger center: the planet.
 At the tribal stage, notice the centers (marked by boundaries) that emerge within the tribe; each center begins to unfold on itself.
 Fire pits, nesting pits, huts, food pits, and more creatures marking a center, but our sense of scale has grown once again.
 Through graded variation and alternation repetition, our scale sores through solar systems, and then to galaxies.
 Individual interactions are on the scale of planets, and the effects on individual organisms have become an observable microcosm of our actions… a means to an end.